aiven/aiven-docs/docs/platform/concepts/tls-ssl-certificates.md

 downloading the CA certificate is not normally required.

 :::note
-All the services in a project share the same Certificate Authority (CA)
+All the services in a project share the same Certificate Authority (CA).
 :::

 ## Certificate requirements